stillagorilla/heypage/docs/PROJECT_LEDGER.md

 - Decision: Reviews reuse post card pattern with review-specific inserts (stars + business preview).
 - Email mock duplicate line ("You have new friend requests.") is a mock artifact.
 Implement deduped/grouped notification lines in production emails.
 - Email logo asset `mockups-original/emails/images/image-1.png` should be served via absolute URL or embedded via CID for email client compatibility.
+- Group membership requests/approvals will mirror Friend Requests UX and backend flow.
+- Group Members page will follow the same context rules as Friends pages: admin context may include per-row kebabs; public/non-admin does not.

 ## Milestones
 ### M0 — Mockup ingestion complete